SFBBGroup/AutoHMD/README.md

 ### 3. Edit `prepare/config_hMD.conf`

 The only required change is the protein filename.
-All other parameters have validated defaults.

 ```bash
 INPUT_PDB="your_protein"   # filename without .pdb extension